 How many units are required?
 How is the program structured?

-The MPH degree requires a 42 unit course of study, encompassing the five core disciplines of public health: Biostatistics, Epidemiology, Environmental Health Science, Health Policy and Management, and Social and Behavioral Sciences.
+The MPH degree requires a 42 unit course of study.
+Fifteen units encompass the five core disciplines of public health: Biostatistics, Epidemiology, Environmental Health Science, Health Policy and Management, and Social and Behavioral Sciences.
 Students gain depth through:

 - 10 units of coursework in a chosen specialized public health track (Community Health or Global Health).

 - 6 units of the Public Health Field Study.